GauravRousha/GauravRousha/README.md

 - 👋 Hi, I’m @GauravRousha
 - 👀 I’m interested in Software
-- 🌱 I’m currently learning ASP Dot NET 7
+- 🌱 I’m currently python programming
-- 💞️ I’m looking to collaborate on Dot NET Projects
+- 💞️ I’m looking to collaborate on Django framework
 - 📫 How to reach me gauravrousha@gmail.com

 <!---